Meet the Board

 Cascade Branch Library (Kent District Library)

-Joe has degrees in pre-law and journalism and a secondary teaching certificate from Michigan State University.
-He spent four years in the Navy before embarking on a 40-year career in journalism, marketing, sales and executive management, mostly in the insurance industry.
+Joe brings 40 years of diverse business experience to the board, with a background in journalism, marketing, sales and executive management, mostly in the insurance industry.
+He has degrees in pre-law and journalism and a secondary teaching certificate from Michigan State University and spent four years in the Navy.
 He lives with his wife of 54 years, Linda, on a small rural lake near Grand Rapids that serves as home base for their two daughters’ families for holidays and summers.
 His retirement at the end of 2014 gave him the time to resume his love of reading and to get actively involved with the Friends group at the Cascade Branch of the Kent District Library System, where he has served as president for the past seven years.
 He says that joining the FOML board in 2023 was a natural next step that has allowed him to support many Friends groups throughout Michigan at a time when advocacy is more important than ever.

 View All